You are here

-Support for education and training or flexible hours are potential alternatives to financial incentives.
+Support for education and training, a car allowance, more annual leave or flexible working arrangements are potential alternatives to financial incentives.
 The job might offer a clear promotion path or the opportunity to review pay in three to six months, so make sure you consider these alternatives as part of your salary negotiation.

 Get the best deal

 Employers respect applicants who are hard but fair negotiators.
-Having the confidence to negotiate well for yourself shows the employer that you could bring these skills to the role and strengthens their belief that you would be a valuable addition to the team.
+Having the confidence to negotiate well for yourself shows the employer that you could bring these skills to the role, and strengthens their belief that you would be a valuable addition to the team.

 Successfully negotiating your salary for a new role takes preparation and careful consideration.
-It is always best to:

 · Wait until the potential employer raises the topic first and you can be sure they are hopeful to employ you.